How We Source Our Data

 We make mistakes

-We're real people, not a scraping bot.
 Sometimes we miss an update.
 Sometimes a program changes something and doesn't make it obvious on their website.
-If you're relying on any data point for a real application decision — GPA minimums, prerequisite courses, deadlines — please verify it directly on the program's website.
+Sometimes we get a number wrong.
+If you're relying on any data point for a real application decision — GPA minimums, prerequisite courses, deadlines — verify it directly on the program's website.

 We link to every program's official site for exactly this reason.